Jorispra0/Squid/README.md

 8. The ip you pasted is getting pinged

 how to terminate connections:

-open "second and install netcut after 40 seconds you will be redirected to the connection
+open "second" and install netcut after 40 seconds you will be redirected to the connection